ox-computing/P4Pi-Tutorial-NetSoft-2022/README.md

 When you run p4app at the first time, it will take some time to download the docker image.

 5. You are ready!

+**We strongly recommend participants to finish the installation before the tutorial so that there will be more time left for hands-on exercises.**

 Network topology
 --------